Lnelso/Project/README.md

 We use the word embedding defined in the previous section to build a recommender system that can optimize the healthiness of a recipe by swapping unhealthy ingredients with healthier ones with high similarity.

 # Repository structure
+The project report and results notebook acn be found in the milestone 3 folder.
+The data folder contains raw dataset data (that were small enough, bigger datasts need to be downloaded manually).
+The generated folder contains intermediate results that were stored for better performance.
+We included only the files that were small enough.
+All the other files can be generated with the provided code.
+The scripts folder contains the python scripts of the project.
+The notebooks folder contains all the notebooks created for the project.
+The python scripts are exported notebooks so all the functions are there